Automatic Instagram Scheduling: Are you risking your account by using the wrong tool?

 4. Less Interaction, Lower Engagement Rate, Low Reach

-Engagement is so crucial to growth on Instagram that being on the app when you post is important to keep your content at the top of your followers’ feeds.
+Engagement is so crucial to growth on Instagram that is on the app when you post is important to keep your content at the top of your followers’ feeds.

 I’ve stopped using Automation, but how do I make sure there are no future issues?